 “I’m Already Enrolled, But Need Help.”

-We’re here to help, so stop by our window in the Student Services Building, Room 232, and we would be glad to direct you to a wide variety of student services that are available to you, including financial aid, tutoring, health services, and much more.
+We’re here to help!
+Stop by our office at the Welcome Center, 830 College Avenue, across the street from the Kentfield Campus, and we would be glad to direct you to a wide variety of student services that are available to you, including financial aid, tutoring, health services, and much more.